A Just Russia: Ideology and platform

 A Just Russia calls for the creation of a welfare state with less economic inequality, but protecting individual property rights and maintaining a market economy.
 Under the leadership of Sergey Mironov, the party has presented itself as a socialist alternative to the Communist Party of the Russian Federation, and describes its ideology as "New Socialism of the 21st century".
 In the party platform, this "New Socialism" is defined as the antithesis of "barbarous, oligarchic capitalism".
 It represents a more individualist or liberal socialism.
+It is described as social democratic and democratic socialist.

 Improving the socio-economic position of the average Russian is the party's primary aim.
 It wishes to replace Russia's 13% flat-rate income tax with progressive taxation and demands that spending on employment programmes is increased to 1% of GDP.
 In the State Duma, the party emphasises its role as "constructive opposition" that opposes high-level corruption and supports further democratisation of the political system.
 In the 2007–2011 Duma, A Just Russia declared absolute opposition to Prime Minister Vladimir Putin's government, voting against the government's budgets in 2010 and 2011 while remaining strongly supportive of President Dmitry Medvedev and his modernisation programme.
-Despite such position, A Just Russia endorsed Putin in the 2018 Russian presidential election.
+Despite such positions, A Just Russia endorsed Putin in the 2018 Russian presidential election.

 In Russia's international relations, A Just Russia proposes moving away from the Western sphere and strengthening relations between the former Soviet states.
+The party opposes so-called "western" ideas such as LGBT rights.

+Two of its deputies, Gennady Nosovko and Dmitry Gorovtchov, have on multiple occasions, at least in 2014, 2015, if not in 2012 and 2018 and 2022, proposed a bill that would unfetter mercenaries, who would be able "to provide armed escort of ships; train security forces; assist with mine clearing, protection of officials and facilities; take part in alternative settlement of armed conflicts" and more besides according to the 2014 bill, which would put them under the supervision of the Federal Security Service.